bigshahan/turbo-hipster/_projects/pipettebot/instructions.md

 			<p>
 				<li>Collect all parts</li>
 				<li>Position the components roughly as shown in the image.
 Details on specific positioning will be included in the calibration section</li>
+				<li>In the image the acrylic box to the left is a reservoir.
+The instructions/parts were not included in this write-up.
+You can use whatever size container you want, just adjust the Arduino code to match!</li>
 			</p>
 		</div>
 	</div>